bobrobot-gnc/traveling-sales-man-problem/README.md

-this code is made with th educational goal to visualize how numba can allow you more brute force for nested loops problems and also visulaize how the tsp pproblem is solved dynamicly
+this code is made with th educational goal to visualize how numba can allow you more brute force for nested loops problems and also visulaize how the tsp pproblem is solved dynamicly iv seen many poeple talk about numba on youtube although its very easy to use the confusion comes on when to use it in this repo iv putted some examples where u can see when numba can shine and when its useless ill be adding a power point presentation a jupyter notebook and if i found time a youtube vedio for optimization with numba or look up tables and elaborating trade off between speed and precision in computing just leave a like i dont get paid to do this so showing me intrest through like realy pushes me to work harder here